WangYuLin-SEU/HCCEPose/README.md

 - ⚙️ PBR + Real training workflow

-- 📘 Tutorials on object preprocessing, data rendering, and model training
+- 📘 Tutorials on ~~object preprocessing~~, data rendering, and model training

 All components are expected to be completed by the end of 2025, with continuous daily updates whenever possible.